sasi-kalluri/Data-Science-1/README.md

 # Data-Science-1
-data analysis of consumption of energy in india
+data analysis of consumption of states in india